 - People with Disabilities: work is continuing with partners in the NHS in using the 'flexibilities' of the Health Act 2006 to secure progress on our shared agenda. - Older People: our residential home provision must comply with care standards and be appropriate to the needs of residents.
-Continued investment to comply with the various legislative requirements will continue for the foreseeable future. - Extra Care Housing: engaging with the Council's strategic partner Midland Heart to deliver up to five schemes, with one facility being provided in each of the five townships of the Borough the first two facilities in Russells Hall Dudley and Whitehouse St., Coseley commenced in 2009. - Day Services: most people with a learning disability will receive their day opportunities in the community and for people with very high dependency, improved centre facilities are required. - ICT: is continuing to be developed so that it further enhances service delivery for all the vulnerable groups, e.g. through closer working with health services, and ICT-supported assessment processes. - General Accommodation: improving accommodation for staff and where possible integrating these facilities with relevant partners.
+Continued investment to comply with the various legislative requirements will continue for the foreseeable future.
+Extensive public consultation and engagement for service transformation and modernisation has been undertaken through the Dudley Older Peoples Board, the Physical Disability and Sensory Impairment Board.
+A delivery of adult social care and support model (Access, Reablement, Care and Support) has been developed inclusively with key stakeholders and partner organisations.
+Budgets and resources have been identified as a part of the three year Council Strategy.
+Care home provision is planned to be modernised with a re-alignment plan to provide a multi-disciplinary reablement service. - Extra Care Housing: engaging with the Council's strategic partner Midland Heart to deliver up to five schemes, with one facility being provided in each of the five townships of the Borough - the first two facilities in Russells Hall Dudley (a £20m development of 132 units at Broad Meadow) and Whitehouse St., Coseley (a £7m

+- development of 72 units at Willowfields) commenced in 2009.
+Broad Meadow completed July 2011, with Willowfields programmed for completion later in 2011. - Day Services: most people with a learning disability will receive their day opportunities in the community and for people with very high dependency, improved centre facilities are required.
+Over £1m of investment has already been provided at the Unicorn Centre in Amblecote, (the former Amblecote SEC). - ICT: is continuing to be developed so that it further enhances service delivery for all the vulnerable groups, e.g. through closer working with health services, and ICT-supported assessment processes. - General Accommodation: improving accommodation for staff and where possible integrating these facilities with relevant partners.
 For example, the Stourbridge Local Improvement Finance Trust (LIFT) facility opened in October 2007 and will house the Community Team for Learning Disability.
-Building work on the Brierley Hill LIFT facility commenced in June 2007 with completion on target for February 2010.
-This facility will provide accommodation for the Older People/Physical Disability Team and the District Housing Office which will be co-located with PCT staff.
-The Council has also now signed up to the Strategic Partnering Agreement for LIFT on a non-exclusive basis and is exploring and developing options for further LIFT facilities within the borough,
+Building work on the Brierley Hill LIFT facility commenced in June 2007 with completion February 2010.
+This facility provides accommodation for the Older People/Physical Disability Team which will be co-located with PCT staff.
+The Council has also now signed up to the Strategic Partnering Agreement for LIFT on a non-exclusive basis and is continuing to explore options for further LIFT facilities within the borough.
+Asset management plans continue to address streamlining accommodation to meet realigned service delivery requirements.